 Don't remove the tongue!
 Just the ridge on the top of it that holds the join together.
-When you've removed the ridge you can test with an off-cut that it slides in and out OK before trying to install it.
+Once you have removed the ridge, test with an off-cut that it slides in and out OK before trying to install it.

-If you don't have a block or smoothing plane you can use a sharp chisel or Stanley knife.
+If you don't have a block/smoothing plane you can use a sharp chisel or Stanley knife carefully instead.

 I had already cut all the door frames off before I started laying by turning a board upside down and using it as a guide to run the saw along.
 So, all I had to do was mark the position of the doorway onto the next floor board and add 7-8mm all the way round the outline to leave in under the frame, architrave and plinth block.